Financial-Times/g-chartframe/readme.md

 # g-chartframe
-_0.2.0 Relese notes: The default frame types are now made by functions rather than provided as constants._
-_allow for bulk setting of attributes_

 For making the boring but necessary stuff on D3 charts in as painless a fashion as possible.

 ## Installation

 If you use NPM, `npm install g-chartframe`.
 Otherwise, download the [latest release](https://github.com/ft-interactive/g-chartframe/releases/latest).
+Or you could include it stright in your page via unpkg (or equiv) https://unpkg.com/g-chartframe@0.3.0/build/g-chartframe.js

 ## Use